CS2102-2021-S1-Team40/CS2102_2021_S1_Team40/README.md

    2. Start postgres server. `brew services start postgresql` or `brew services restart postgresql`
    3. Create a database. `createdb <dbname>` (Drop database by `dropdb <dbname>`)
    4. Load the build schema. `psql -d <dbname> < build-schema.sql`
+   5. Load the dataset. `psql -d <dbname> < add-data.sql`
 4. Create a `.env` file in the project root and specify the `DB_CONNECTION_STRING` like this: `DB_CONNECTION_STRING="postgresql://<dbuser>:<dbpassword>@localhost:5432/<dbname>"`.
 5. Comment out the lines in const.js file under the public folder
 6. `npm start`.
-This should run the api on port 3000 by default.
+This should run the api on port 8080 by default.

 Tips: